 - 1. The school zone speed is 20 miles per hour - 2.
-No persons will be permitted to ride on the outside of vehicle fenders, bumpers, etc.
+No persons will be permitted to ride on the outside of vehicle fenders, bumpers, hoods, or hanging out of windows, etc. - 3.
+The administration reserves the right to restrict the use in part or entirely of any

-- 3. The administration reserves the right to restrict the use in part or entirely of any car which endangers the welfare of an individual or the school. - 4.
-Bicycles may not be operated on sidewalks.
+- 4. Bicycles may not be operated on sidewalks.
 Bikes must have lights or reflective tape affixed to them if operated after dark. - 5.
-Students are not allowed to ride on the hood of cars or to hang out of the windows. - 6.
-Three-wheelers, four-wheelers, and dirt bikes are not allowed on campus.
+Three-wheelers, four-wheelers, dirt bikes, and hover-boards are not allowed on campus.
 All motorcycle riders must wear a helmet.

-Penalties will be Assessed for the Following Violations
+Penalties will be assessed for the Following Violations (Fees are subject to change)